Putting your child’s high school career on paper.

 The general breakdown my kids used included four main categories: In-School Activities, Out-of-School Activities, Work Experience and, finally, Other.
 Your student might find a different format more suitable for his interests.

-Each item should include the years your teen participated, as well as any leadership positions he held, such as president, treasurer, captain or founder.
+Each item should include the years your teen participated, as well as any leadership positions they held, such as president, treasurer, captain or founder.
 Note: colleges only want to see high school activities, so disregard anything prior unless your teen was involved in a high school program in eighth grade.

 In-School Activities This section comprises all extra-curriculars, as well as any and all academic honors, committees, etc. This category can be broken down into subcategories like Arts, Sports, Clubs, Organizations and Academic Honors.